 The first way to get a really smooth hummus (besides using a blender – I love my NutriBullet for hummus) is to use the right chickpeas if you’re starting from scratch.
 You should look for the smallest chickpeas, not the larger ones because the skins will be more tender.

 There was a time I thought the best hummus was made from canned chickpeas, and that’s fine, but with time and experience, realized that properly cooking the dried chickpeas made a huge difference.
-Do soak and cook them until they are absolutely tender.

 The other way is to ensure your hummus is super creamy is to remove the skins, especially if you’re using canned or cooking the larger varieties.

 - If you remove the skins, don’t squirt the chickpeas out one by one by pinching them like I so often see done.
+I just shake my head at that!

 - What you lose with removing the skins is some of the fiber and some of the volume.
+Personally, I rarely remove the skins for this reason.
+Maybe sometimes, now and then, if I have company and I want to impress just a little.

 Storing Garlicky Spicy Hummus: